apache/airflow/UPDATING.md

 ### `pool` config option in Celery section to support different Celery pool implementation

 The new `pool` config option allows users to choose different pool implementation.
-Default value is "prefork", while choices include "prefok" (default), "eventlet", "gevent" or "solo".
+Default value is "prefork", while choices include "prefork" (default), "eventlet", "gevent" or "solo".
 This may help users achieve better concurrency performance in different scenarios.